Search With おこみんAI

 The last gas stations can be found at the foot of the area in Shinshu Nakano, so please prepare well before entering the area, and plan accordingly.

-The information for the closest gas stations are :- GS Idemitsu Shiga Kogen Kamibayashi Gas Station TEL +81-269-33-8585 (7:00~19:00)
+• GS Idemitsu Shiga Kogen Kambayashi Gas Station TEL +81-269-33-8585 (7:00-19:00)

-- Showa Shell Petrol Shiga Kogen SS TEL +81-269-33-8712 (7:30~19:00)
+• Showa Shell Petrol Shiga Kogen SS TEL +81-269-33-8712 (7:30-19:00)

-At the Post Office near the Shigakogen Sougoukaikan 98 in Hasuike, an ATM can be found where you can withdraw money via cash and credit cards.
+At the Post Office near the Shiga Kogen Sougoukaikan 98 in Hasuike, an ATM can be found where you can withdraw money via cash and credit cards.

 This is the only ATM on the mountain but it is only available on weekdays (9:00-17:30) and Saturday morning (9:00-12:30).
-Some restaurants and shops accept only cash, so please bring enough cash for the weekends.
+Some activities, restaurants and shops accept only cash, so please bring enough cash for the weekends.

 From early June to late October, Shiga Kogen Guide Association offer daily trekking tours.
 Your hiking trip will be even more enjoyable and memorable with a guided tour from a certified guide who knows Shiga Kogen inside and out!